Ryan-McFadden/Food-Stuffs/food_stuffs/README.md

 ## Usage

-Run FoodStuffs.
+Run 'food-stuffs' in the 'bin' folder.
 Afterwards it will display instructions on how to operate the program!

 ## License